-Exclusion of air from the food prevents enzyme reactions and oxidation, which causes surface browning.
+Exclusion of air from the food prevents the enzyme reactions and oxidation that cause surface browning.
 This problem is more common in fruits, but some vegetables, such as potatoes, are also affected.

 Bacteria, molds, and yeast are present on all fresh foods and multiply rapidly when the temperature is between 40°F and 140°F. Unlike canning, freezing does not kill most microorganisms in food, but it does prevent their growth if the food is held at 0°F or lower.
 When thawed, the surviving organisms can grow again.
 This is why proper handling and preparation techniques are essential.

 Small ice crystals are desirable in frozen food to preserve its texture.
 Large ice crystals rupture food cells and cause a soft, mushy texture.
 Small crystals are formed when food is frozen quickly and kept at a constant storage temperature of 0°F or lower.
 Avoid adding more than 2 pounds of frozen food per square foot of freezer space because a larger volume of food will slow the freezing process and may raise the temperature of already frozen food.

 Evaporation of Moisture—Packaging Materials

 Poor packaging that leaves food unprotected in the freezer al-lows foods to lose moisture, which will cause a loss of color, flavor, and texture.
 Long-term exposure to air causes drying of plant fibers, known as freezer burn.
 Use of proper packaging materials helps prevent freezer burn.

 Good Packing Materials